ingridyang/hw3/README.md

   A: line 11

 2. What code makes the "lawnmover" come by?
 How often does it come by?
-  A: line 25, the number after the "="
+  A: line 18 and 19, the number in the random() determines how many times until it will cut and line 19 sets the cap height of the grass

 3. What's the point of the "h" variable?
   A: The point of the "h" variable is to store the value 10.